myrjola/docker-samba-ad-dc/README.md

 # Docker container demonstrating Samba's Active Directory Domain Controller (AD DC) support

+This repository is unmaintained.
+Check if one of the forks are up to date.

 Run these commands to start the container
 ```
 docker build -t samba-ad-dc .